16 Basic Financial Aid Terms You Should Know

 Demonstrated Need = $36,557

-The EFC is a number used to determine the types of federal aid and the amounts students are eligible to receive.
-It is the amount the formula has determined your family can afford to contribute towards the cost of your education.
-This EFC number is calculated based on the data families provide when they complete the FAFSA and, in some cases, the CSS PROFILE (used by approx. 250 private colleges).
+The Student Aid Index (SAI; formerly known as EFC) is a number used to determine the types of federal aid and the amounts students are eligible to receive.
+This EFC number is calculated based on the data families provide when they complete the FAFSA and, in some cases, the CSS PROFILE (used by almost 400 colleges).

-Some of the factors that affect a family's EFC is number of students in college, parents' income and assets, and the student's income and assets.
-It might be a good idea to get an estimate of your EFC before you submit the FAFSA or CSS PROFILE.
+Some of the factors that affect a family's SAI is parents' income and assets, and the student's income and assets.
+It might be a good idea to get an estimate of your SAI before you submit the FAFSA or CSS PROFILE.

 5. Free Application For Federal Student Aid (FAFSA)

-Above all, high school seniors should remember to apply for financial aid around the same time they are apply for college.
-Some financial aid is awarded on a first come, first served basis so the early bird will catch the worm.
+High school seniors should apply for financial aid around the same time they submit their applications for college.
+Some financial aid is given on a first-come, first-served basis, so applying early is beneficial.

-And, you must reapply for financial aid every year you are in college.
+Additionally, it's crucial to note that you must reapply for financial aid every year in college.

 6. Federal Pell Grant